slimphp/Slim-Website/docs/objects/request.md

 ### Detect XHR requests

-You can detect XHR requests with the Request object's `isXhr()` methods.
+You can detect XHR requests with the Request object's `isXhr()` method.
 This method detects the presence of the `X-Requested-With` HTTP request header and ensures its value is `XMLHttpRequest`.
 This methods also returns `true` if the `isajax` parameter is provided in the HTTP request query string or body.